paypal/skipto/README.md

 <img src="images/logo_347x50_PPa11y.png" alt="PayPal accessibility logo">

-# SkipTo, version 2.0.4
+# skipto@2.1.1
-## by PayPal Accessibility Team and University of Illinois
+## by PayPal Accessibility Team & University of Illinois
 See the [Authors](#authors) section for more information.

 SkipTo is a replacement for your old classic "Skipnav" link, (so please use it as such)!